shamim0754/JavaAdvace/readme.md

 `mvn clean compile`

-gives `uses unchecked or unsafe operations.` warning because it use non generic code
+gives `uses unchecked or unsafe operations.` warning because it use non generic collection

 For removing this type of warning @SuppressWarnings is used